matthewstokeley/js-local-store/README.md

-S collection of classes for working with localStorage as if it were a database.
-I have also worked at a grocery store as a manager
+A collection of classes for working with localStorage as if it were a database.

-@todo rename

 #### Store.js